capjamesg/indieweb-utils/docs/source/usage.rst

 To send a webmention to a target, use this function:

 .. autofunction:: indieweb_utils.send_webmention

-This function returns a SendWebmentionResponse object with this structure:

-.. autoclass:: indieweb_utils.SendWebmentionResponse

 Discover all Feeds on a Page
 -----------------------------